Skip to main content

 • “The graphics look great, the game runs smoothly, and the use of the tablet is well done.”

 • “I have no idea how the NPCs judge my art, so I don't know how to create something they like.
-The game is not very long, and one of the quests requires you to just throw money at it.
+The game is not very long, but one of the quests requires you to just throw money at it.
 I'm also quite frustrated by the incredibly long loading times when starting the game and when saving and quitting.
 Maybe something is not properly optimized?”

 • “What's more, you will see your new designs posted (or worn) all over town, so the possibility of doing nothing but throwaway meme paintings on subsequent playthroughs adds quite a bit of replay value—something the first Passpartout lacked.”

-• character development1 mentions
+• character development

 • “Much shorter than the first game, but I love the new character development in this one!”